Suspicious Siblings: The Distribution of Mass and Spin Across Component Black Holes in Isolated Binary Evolution: Results

-For our models that allow for highly super-Eddington accretion ($\gammaEdd = 10^5$), the percentage of systems with non-negligible primary \ac{BH} spins and mass ratios greater than $2$:$1$ can exceed \PercentageEddfacOneEFiveQbLessZeropFiveSpinGreaterZeropTwoHigh and drop to less than \PercentageEddfacOneEFiveQbLessZeropFiveSpinGreaterZeropTwoLow depending on choice of accretion efficiency, so long as $\facc > 0$.
-When accretion onto \acp{BH} is Eddington limited, no systems in our population meet this criteria since the first-born \ac{BH} spin-up is highly suppressed (see Figure~\ref{fig:spinmag_firstborn}).
+For our models that allow for highly super-Eddington accretion ($\gammaEdd = 10^5$), the percentage of systems with nonnegligible primary \ac{BH} spins and mass ratios greater than $2$:$1$ can exceed \PercentageEddfacOneEFiveQbLessZeropFiveSpinGreaterZeropTwoHigh and drop to less than \PercentageEddfacOneEFiveQbLessZeropFiveSpinGreaterZeropTwoLow depending on the choice of accretion efficiency, so long as $\facc > 0$.
+When the accretion onto \acp{BH} is Eddington limited, no systems in our population meet this criteria since the first-born \ac{BH} spin-up is highly suppressed (see Figure~\ref{fig:spinmag_firstborn}).
 Thus, in either spin-up scenario, we find the fraction of systems that have significant mass asymmetries ($> 2$:$1$) and significant primary spins ($> 0.2$) to be percent-level at best, and requires highly conservative \ac{MT} or highly super-Eddington accretion to achieve these numbers.

-\section{Contextualizing with the gravitational-wave population}
+\section{Contextualizing with the Gravitational-wave Population}

-In the previous section, we examined the efficiency of forming systems with asymmetric masses and spinning primary components, and found that such systems are relatively rare occurrences in the underlying population even when taking optimistic assumptions about mass transfer efficiency.
-We now turn to the implications of these results, both in the context of explaining individual events and general trends that are observed in the \ac{BBH} population.
+In the previous section, we examined the efficiency of forming systems with asymmetric masses and spinning primary components, and found that such systems are relatively rare occurrences in the underlying population even when taking optimistic assumptions about \ac{MT} efficiency.
+We now turn to the implications of these results, in the context of explaining both the individual events and general trends that are observed in the \ac{BBH} population.